ginguan/UI_Practice/README.md

 # FRONT-END PROJECT #
-## ReactJS is used to build this front end project
+- ReactJS is used to build this front end project
+- animation features

 ## Some screenshots of the project (in progress)##
 ### 3 Pages ###